Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - Extra screws, huge plus.

 ### Larger issues
 - The mounting of the DIN rails are different in the Voron setup.
 This was by far the most anoying thing in the whole build.
-I ofcourse did not notice this before trying to mounting the A and B motor cables.
+I of course did not notice this before trying to mounting the A and B motor cables.
 I had then spent some time tidying thing up.
 Had to redo everything.
 Also one of the motors has to be turned for the PSU to fit.
 I have no idea why they choce to do it this way nor why the documentations is so poor.
 It just seems odd to not make this very clear and spend some time making sure the electrical configuration guide is very clear.
 In frustration I asked about this on the Discord but mostly got a "everyone knows the documentation from Formbot sucks".
 I hope the new kits will force an update.

 - This is what the Voron guide says on page, note where front and back is.
 ![](/images/voron_din_rails_mount.png)